 The Company has included email notification with the help of Azure Monitor Integration along with an option to search active directory in this build.
 Windows Admin Center 19H1 now supports multiple connections in addition to the use of wildcards in search.
 The rest are not included in this Preview, however, users can install them using the Extension Manager under Settings.
 Again as they are available in the form of extensions, they will receive regular updates as well.
 They have even improved the notification section so that users receive messages regarding extensions.

-If you like having dark user interface, you can get this feature from personalization section under settings.
+If you like having a dark user interface, you can get this feature from the personalization section under settings.
 Let’s explore this new release in detail-

 General Changes and improvements